Southampton 1-2 Wolves: Joao Gomes stars in second-half fightback to pile more misery on under-fire Saints boss Nathan Jones

 Saints wrestled initial control of the tie during two manic first-half minutes, where Alcaraz broke the deadlock with a sweet strike that went in via the inside of the post (25) and Wolves midfielder Mario Lemina was dismissed for a second bookable offence (27).

-Fellow substitute Gomes then fired an 87th minute winner, catching Lyanco napping, who watched on as the Brazilian stroked the ball into the top right corner of the net.
-"We settled for a sucker punch," Jones also said of deciding goal.
+Fellow substitute Gomes then fired an 87th minute winner, catching Lyanco napping, who simply spectated as the Brazilian stroked the ball into the top right corner of the net.
+"We settled for a sucker punch," the Saints boss said of the deciding goal.

-Jones will undoubtedly face further scrutiny over his position with choruses of boos ringing around St Mary's at the final whistle and supporters aiming a chant of "get out of our club" at the beleaguered Welshman for the second time in a week.
+Jones will undoubtedly face further scrutiny over his position in the coming days with choruses of boos ringing around St Mary's at the final whistle and disgruntled supporters aiming a secondary chant of "get out of our club" at the beleaguered Welshman.

 "Fortunately the players show that they have a big heart and a lot of fight," opposite number Lopetegui concluded.